NaijaRC: A Multi-choice Reading Comprehension Dataset for Nigerian Languages

-In this paper, we create \textbf{YORC}---a new multi-choice \textbf{Yo}ruba \textbf{R}eading \textbf{C}omprehension dataset that is based on \yoruba high-school reading comprehension examination.\footnote{\url{https://github.com/AremuAdeolaJr/YORC}} We provide baseline results by performing cross-lingual transfer using existing English RACE\footnote{The RACE is based on English exams for middle and high school Chinese students, very similar to our dataset.} dataset~\citep{lai-etal-2017-race} based on a pre-trained encoder-only model.
+In this paper, we create \textbf{NaijaRC}---a new multi-choice \textbf{N}igerian \textbf{R}eading \textbf{C}omprehension dataset that is based on high-school RC examination for three Nigerian national languages: Hausa (hau), Igbo (ibo), and \yoruba (yor).
+We provide baseline results by performing cross-lingual transfer using the Belebele training data which is majorly from RACE\footnote{RACE is based on English exams for middle and high school Chinese students, very similar to our dataset.} dataset~\citep{lai-etal-2017-race} based on several pre-trained encoder-only models.
 Additionally, we provide results by prompting large language models (LLMs) like GPT-4.
+We provide the code and data on GitHub~\footnote{\url{https://github.com/AremuAdeolaJr/NaijaRC}}.